-Once we entered into the Ottawa for some reason photos stopped.
+Once we entered the Ottawa River for some reason photos stopped.
 Within an hour we were in La Passe, having pulled up our canoe on the back lawn of the church whose steeple we had been staring at – and using as a target! – for most of the past hour.
 We had a leisurely lunch in the shade while we leaned back in our Helinox camp chairs.
 We both celebrated our Coulonge adventure and wondered about what the Rocher Fendu had in store for us.
-It said to be the best stretch of whitewater in eastern North America – the half-dozen rafting companies on the river are testament to thrills it provides.
+It is said to be the best stretch of whitewater in eastern North America – the half-dozen rafting companies on the river are a testament to the thrills it provides.

-One of the first things our research had led us to was an account of a trip up the Ottawa by Max Finkelstein.
+One of the first things our research led us to was an account of a trip up the Ottawa by Max Finkelstein.
 One paragraph I had saved read like this –

-Given that he was coming up river his choice of the Calumet channel makes sense.
+Given that he was coming upriver his choice of the Calumet channel makes sense.
 Out of the question for us was his Muskrat Lake portage route!
 There were other choices too.
 Here is what we had to choose from –

 - The Calumet Channel – the route taken by the voyageurs of old.
-It would need some extra paddling and there is a dam at the bottom of the channel at Bryson to portage around.
+It would need some extra padding and there is a dam at the bottom of the channel at Bryson to portage around.
 To access this channel we would have to hang a left just after La Passe.
 This would have made a fine second choice.